mccanne/zq/docs/language/README.md

 ```
 Unlike typical log search systems, the Zed language operators are uniform:
 you can specify an operator including keyword search terms, boolean predicates,
-etc using the same syntax at any point in the pipeline.
+etc. using the same syntax at any point in the pipeline.
 For example,
 the predicate `count >= 10` can simply be tacked onto the output of a
 count aggregation using the filter from above and perhaps sorting
-the final about by `count` in a simple to type and edit fashion:
+the final about by `count` in a way that's simple to type and edit.
 ```
 widget price > 1000 | count() by color | count >= 10 | sort count
 ```